-3 Common Measures of Supply Chain Performance That Are Beyond Cost Reduction
+3 Common Measures of Supply Chain Metrics That Are Beyond Cost Reduction

-This is a critical metric to consider.
+This is a critical supply chain KPI to consider.
 Afterall, it took capital expense to procure.
 The goal is to keep inventory levels at an appropriate level to meet customer needs.
 A pull system is better than a push system.

 What about measuring working capital in the supply chain?